mautic/mautic-community-handbook/pages/03.community-structure/01.Governance model/default.md

 ](Mautic-Community-Governance-4-1024x721.png)

 ## The Mautic Community Governance Model
 Initially the team leadership roles will be self-elected from within the team.
+See [Leadership Team](/community-leadership/current-leadership-team) for the current post holders.

 Going forward the Team Lead and Assistant Team Lead positions will be selected by the Project Lead from the community-elected Working Group Leads and Assistant Working Group Leads.